 - Remove ashtrays.

-- If your property is leased, move receptacles to the designated distance outside of entrance as specified within your policy (primarily 25 feet from the entrance).
+- If your property is leased, move receptacles to the designated distance outside the entrance as specified within your policy (primarily 25 feet from the entrance).

-- Train staff to handle situations when the policy may be broken.
+- Train staff to handle situations when the policy is broken.

 - Hold a kickoff event on the day the policy is to be implemented.